oscarrenalias/yammer-push-api-client-node/README.md

 Changelog
 =========
+* Version 1.0.0: Rewritten the client to use the Q and Q-IO promise libraries for connectivity, which greatly simplified the code.
 * Version 0.2.3: Cleaned up the test application and added some documentation about it.
 * Version 0.2.2: Cleaner test data provided from the mock API module.
 * Version 0.2.1: Improved error reporting in case we catch an exception.